I’ve never met anyone who’s done a road trip in Ireland and not loved it. After spending 2 weeks in Ireland, I am now one of those people.

 Would I Change Anything About my Ireland Road Trip Itinerary?

-Overall, I was extremely satisfied with the trip I put together.
-With only 2 weeks in Ireland I was able to see a large portion of the country, experiencing a variety of natural landscapes and range of historic sites.
+Overall, I was extremely satisfied with the itinerary I put together for my first trip to Ireland.
+Even with only 2 weeks in Ireland, I was able to see a large portion of the country, experiencing a variety of natural landscapes and range of historic sites.

 There’s not much I would change about my Ireland road trip, other than to skip Northern Ireland in favour of another day in Connemara.